Table of contents

 When this gene is abnormal, the profilaggrin tends to be too short, an effect that reduces the protein’s ability to create additional structures in the skin.
 Without a strong barrier, experts believe that allergens enter the skin and trigger the inflammatory response observed in the condition.

 Since not everyone with an FLG mutation develops genetic eczema, environmental conditions most likely play a role as well.

 Other genetic factors probably play a role in the skin barrier or the immune system.

 Eczema has become the topic of study of many institutions, and a lot has been discovered so far.
 This 2018 study sheds light on genetic studies that have tried to identify the genes responsible for several conditions, eczema included.
 Two years before that, scientists had tapped into the genetics and epigenetics of atopic dermatitis.

 This exhaustive study goes deeper into germline hypomorphic CARD11 mutations in severe atopic disease.
-Eight patients with novel heterozygous mutations in CARD11 underwent a series of tests to determine the relationship between the condition and the type of mutation associated with it.
+Eight patients with novel heterozygous mutations in CARD11 underwent a series of tests to determine the relationship between eczema and the type of genetic mutation associated with it.

 Topical treatments like emollients and moisturizers have proven certain effectiveness at controlling eczema and preventing eczema flares.
 This 2020 study has mixed results based on subject experience about how well moisturizers help diminish pesky eczema symptoms.

 On the other hand, a Cochrane Library assessment of the effects of probiotics for the treatment of eczema proved that their use makes little difference in patients.
 Therefore, they conclude that the use of probiotics is not based on evidence.